Skip to main content

 plancourse_enrollment_by_term

-Exports number of enrollments in courses by term.
+Exports the number of enrollment in plan courses over each term.

-• school_name: [Required] Filters student based on the specified school.
-Must use a valid school ID.
+Required: Filters student based on the specified school. e.g. Divinity School etc.

 Sample API URL: